2014 Men's Ice Hockey World Championships: Controversy

 The selection of Belarus as hosts caused great controversy and initiated the Minsk2014.No Campaign.
 The European Parliament called the IIHF to move the venue and demanded the release of all political prisoners as a condition to continue the Championship in Minsk.

 Championship

 The top division championship took place with the participation of sixteen teams from 9 to 25 May 2014.
 Belarus hosted the event with games played in Minsk.

 The IIHF's official final ranking of the tournament:

 Division I

 Division I A

 The Division I A tournament was played in Goyang, South Korea, from 20 to 26 April 2014.

 Division I B

 The Division I B tournament was played in Vilnius, Lithuania, from 20 to 26 April 2014.

 Division II

 Division II A

 The Division II A tournament was played in Belgrade, Serbia, from 9 to 15 April 2014.

 Division II B

 The Division II B tournament was played in Jaca, Spain, from 5 to 11 April 2014.

 Division III

-The Division III tournament was played in Luxembourg, Luxembourg, from 6 to 12 April 2014.
+The Division III tournament was played in Luxembourg City, Luxembourg, from 6 to 12 April 2014.